When are Tips and Gratuities Subject to Sales Tax?

-A flat amount or flat percentage, whether designated as a tip, gratuity, or service charge, that the seller makes as a mandatory addition to the price of its taxable product or services, is subject to tax.
-It does not matter if the seller subsequently pays over the amount or flat percentage in whole or in part to employees.
+A flat amount or flat percentage, whether designated as a tip, gratuity, or service charge, that the seller adds to the price of its taxable product or services, is subject to tax.
+It does not matter if the seller subsequently pays over all or part to employees.

 Discretionary Tips or Gratuities (Nontaxable)

-A tip or gratuity which is either a) given directly to an employee in cash, or b) added by a customer to a bill and turned over in full (less any withholding) to the employee, is exempt if the following two conditions are met:
+A tip or gratuity which is either a) given directly to an employee in cash, or b) added by a customer to a bill and paid in full (less any withholding) to the employee, is exempt if the following two conditions are met:

 - The amount of the tip or gratuity is wholly in the discretion or judgment of the customer, and